Carceral feminism: Activist critiques and media discussion

-Dr. Mimi Kim, a researcher at California State University on feminist anti-carceral policies, uses the metaphor "dancing with the devil" to illustrate the ineffective cooperation between carceral feminists and the State in their attempt to decrease gender-based crimes through more criminalization and policing.
+Mimi Kim, a researcher at California State University on feminist anti-carceral policies, uses the metaphor "dancing with the devil", in order to illustrate the ineffective cooperation between carceral feminists and the State in their attempt to decrease gender-based crimes through more criminalization and policing.
 Criticizing the mainstream feminist anti-violence movement as heavily reliant on the adversarial model of the female victim versus the male assailant when it comes to sexual violence, she proposes alternatives to the patriarchal criminal justice system, such as transformative justice practices and abolitionist initiatives, to comprehensively address all forms of harm.
-Dr. Kim fundamentally argues that the advance of carceral feminism has been framed by contradictions and paradoxes of reform politics.
-Carceral feminist strategies’ reliance on law enforcement to address gendered violence and harms have resulted in mandates that have contributed to mass incarceration.
-Dr. Kim highlights how anti-carceral feminism finds its roots communities of colour, who have suffered the most at the hands of state-sanctioned violence and punishment.
+Kim fundamentally argues that the advance of carceral feminism has been framed by contradictions and paradoxes of reform politics.
+Carceral feminist strategies' reliance on law enforcement to address gendered violence and harms have resulted in mandates that have contributed to mass incarceration.
+Kim highlights how anti-carceral feminism finds its roots communities of colour, who have suffered the most at the hands of state-sanctioned violence and punishment.
 Anti-carceral feminists have developed values and practices grounded in transformative justice, community-based responses to violence and community accountability.
 They, along with abolitionists, view the carceral state as the primary site for the perpetuation of violence and oppression that largely targets populations depending on racial, class, gender and other identity markers.